Migrants ‘deserve to be treated with compassion and respect’ – Downing Street - NewsBreak

 Downing Street said the number of people at Manston has fallen to 2,600, with 1,200 taken off the site within the last four days.

-Sir Roger said the aim is to reduce the number to 1,500 by the end of the day, which would bring it under its maximum capacity of 1,600.
+MP for North Thanet Sir Roger Gale told the PA news agency the aim is to reduce the number to 1,500 by the end of the day, which would bring it under its maximum capacity of 1,600.

-The Home Secretary toured immigration centres on Thursday as she battled to grip the migrant crisis and in the face of threats of legal action over Manston, sexual assault allegations at a hotel housing asylum seekers and international criticism of her use of language.

-Suella Braverman, who was reinstated to her ministerial post just over a week ago, met Border Force teams in Dover to discuss Channel crossings operations before visiting the scandal-hit Manston processing centre to hear updates from staff but avoided speaking to the media.

 A Home Office spokesperson said: “The Home Secretary has taken urgent decisions to alleviate issues at Manston using all the legal powers available and sourcing alternative accommodation.